Asymptotic structure. III. Excluding a fat tree: Buildings and tie-breakers

-In the proof of \ref{mainthm4}, we are given a graph $G$ that does not contain $H_\ell$ as a $c$-superfat minor.
-As the proof proceeds, we will group the vertices of $G$ is different ways, but the graph $G$ itself will remain unchanged.
-It is helpful also to fix a {\em tie-breaker} in $G$, that is, a well-order $\Lambda$ of the set of all edges of $G$ (this is possible from the well-ordering theorem).
+A {\em tie-breaker} in $G$ is a well-order $\Lambda$ of the set of all edges of $G$ (this exists, by the well-ordering theorem).
 If $P,Q$ are distinct finite paths of $G$, we say $P$ is {\em $\Lambda$-shorter} than $Q$ if either \begin{itemize} \item $|E(P)|<|E(Q)|$; or \item $|E(P)|=|E(Q)|$, and the first element (under $\Lambda$) of $(E(P)\setminus E(Q))\cup (E(Q)\setminus E(P))$ belongs to $P$. \end{itemize} This defines a total order on the set of all finite paths of $G$.
 A {\em $\Lambda$-geodesic} means a finite path $P$ such that no other path joining its ends is $\Lambda$-shorter than $P$.
 Every $\Lambda$-geodesic of $G$ is a geodesic of $G$, but the converse is false.
 (The point of the tie-breaker is that there is only one $\Lambda$-geodesic between any two vertices, while this is not true for geodesics.)
 It is easy to check that if $P$ is a $\Lambda$-geodesic then so are all subpaths of $P$.
-We will keep $\Lambda$ fixed, and usually suppress the dependence of other objects on the choice of $\Lambda$.
+Given a graph $G$, we will keep some tie-breaker $\Lambda$ fixed, and usually suppress the dependence of other objects on the choice of $\Lambda$.